All genres, all styles

 Wayne was a finalist in the New Folk Songwriting Contest at the Minnesota Folk Festival for three years running (1999 – 2001), in the 2001 UNISONG International Songwriting Contest, in the Highway 61 Folk Festival for two years running (2001-2002), in the SOWI songwriting contest in 2014, in the Great River Folk Festival in 2015 and in the Wisconsin Singer/Songwriter Series in 2016.
 In addition, his song titled “Lucky That Way” was featured in a 2005 commercial for Holland Casinos on television stations throughout the Netherlands.

-Wayne currently performs in an eclectic Americana duo called Two Tone with co-writer and fellow MAS member Doug Millaway.
-Released in March of 2021, FREE downloads of 10 new songs by Doug and Wayne are available at twotoneduo.com.
+Wayne currently performs in an eclectic-Americana duo called Two Tone with co-writer and fellow MAS member Doug Millaway.
+Released in February of 2021, FREE downloads of 10 new songs by Doug and Wayne are available at twotoneduo.com.
 Please visit twotoneduo.com to learn more about this award-winning group.

 SATURDAY, JUNE 5